bushuev-alex/Battleship/README.md

 # Battleship
 ## Game description
 Battleship is a command line interface (CLI) game for two players.\
-When you launch game in CLI, you can select two players:
+When you launch game in CLI, you'll have to select two players from available variants:
 * user - have to insert shot coordinates manually
 * easy_ai - always randomly select coordinates to shot
-* medium_ai (not realised functionality, coming soon) - randomly select coordinates to shot, but if ship is damaged, next shot is closely to previous one
+* ~~medium_ai~~ (not realised, coming soon) - randomly select coordinates to shot, but if ship is damaged, next shot is closely to previous one
-* hard_ai (not realised functionality, coming soon) - randomly select coordinates to shot, but if ship is damaged, next shots will kill them
+* ~~hard_ai~~ (not realised, coming soon) - randomly select coordinates to shot, but if ship is damaged, next shots will kill them

 So, a pair of gamers looks like:
 * user - easy_ai